-- 1. Is published by a nationally recognized laboratory that makes periodic inspection of the production of such equipment, and - 4.
-States that such equipment meets nationally recognized standards or has been tested and found safe for use in a specified manner.
+- 1. Is published by a nationally recognized laboratory that makes periodic inspection of the production of such equipment, and - 2.
+States that such equipment meets nationally recognized standards or has been tested and found safe for use in a specified manner. - 3.
+The complete BESS is required to be listed to UL 9540.

 Overcurrent.
-Any current in excess of the rated current of equipment or the ampacity of a conductor.
+Any current over the rated equipment current or the ampacity of a conductor.
 It may result from overload, short circuit, or ground fault.